MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 ## Example - part 1

 You have projects `rstudio-project-1` which has data and files you want to copy to project `jupyterlab-project-2`.
 In project `rstudio-project-1`, you have a RStudio pod running connected to a PVC named `rstudio-pvc`.
-This PVC has you data and files you want to copy to `jupyterlab-project-2`.
+This PVC has your data and files you want to copy to `jupyterlab-project-2`.
 In project `jupyterlab-project-2`, you have a JupyterLab pod running conencted to a PVC named `jupyterlab-pvc`.
 This is the PVC you want to copy the data and files to.
 Therefore, you will instantiate the OC copy template in project `jupyterlab-project-2` and will fill in for the `PVC to mount` field the name of the JupyterLab pod's PVC.
 You will fill in: `jupyterlab-pvc`.